oregonpillow/Ubuntu-Boot-Changer/README.md

 ## Disclaimer
 Running any script requiring root permissions can be potentially dangerous.
 The simple checks the script performs before moving images should prevent any castostropic disasters, but I make no guarantees.
-In the case that you somehow upload an image the system can't recognize or find upon booting, it simply continues and displays no image (black screen).
+In the case that you somehow upload an image the system can't recognize or find upon booting, it should continue and display no image (black screen).

 ## Requirements